 Action, Thriller (2h 12m)

-Other than maybe Men in Black and possibly Independence Day, Will Smith's best movie might just be Enemy of the State.
+Other than Men in Black and possibly Independence Day, Will Smith's best movie could easily be Enemy of the State.

-This espionage thriller captures a late-90s flavor of paranoia that involves increasingly invasive government surveillance.
+This espionage thriller captures a late-90s flavour of paranoia that involves increasingly invasive government surveillance.
 It's a well-paced thriller film that represents a specific time and mood in American history.

 At the time, people didn't understand—or care to understand—how surveillance technology worked or how it was used by powerful entities, but they knew enough to be suspicious.